IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

   Note: To find the Cloudant database (and Object Storage) to connect to when running locally, the application uses the environment variables defined in **local.env** in previous steps.

 1. Upload videos through the web user interface.
-Wait for OpenWhisk to process the videos.
+Wait for Cloud Functions to process the videos.
 Refresh the page to look at the results.